Unlocking the `Why' of Buying: Introducing a New Dataset and Benchmark for Purchase Reason and Post-Purchase Experience: Creating a Purchase Reason Dataset

+As we discussed in Section~\ref{subsec:related_work_purchase_reason}, existing business and marketing research often relies on surveys to understand customer motivations.
+However, these works focus on specific products or brands, and their findings may not be generalizable due to small sample sizes.
+Our work takes a different approach, directly mining customer reviews to identify self-reported purchase reasons.
+We recognize that reviews can include both the initial motivations for buying and the user's feelings after using the product, so we carefully differentiate between these two types of information.
+The key distinction lies in the timing: purchase reasons precede the purchase and explain the decision to buy, while post-purchase experiences occur after the purchase and influence the user's rating.
+While other research has used reviews to extract personalized explanations in recommendation (Section~\ref{subsec:related_work_exp_dataset}), these efforts primarily focus on extracting user sentiment towards the item, which is typically a reflection of post-purchase experience.

-As LLMs (eg, ChatGPT\footnote{\url{https://openai.com/chatgpt}}, GPT-4~\cite{openai2023gpt4}, Gemini~\cite{team2023gemini}) have demonstrated strong performance in text generation, we propose to utilize LLMs to generate both types of explanations based on user reviews, rather than adopting extractive methods by the prior works.
+As LLMs have shown strong performance in many NLP tasks, we propose to use LLMs to extract both purchase reasons and post-purchase experiences from user reviews, rather than adopting the traditional extractive methods used by prior recommendation explanation works.
 We carefully devise strategies to improve generation quality and combat hallucinations.
-Moreover, we use LLMs as an auto-rater to assess the generated explanations from multiple aspects and further improve data quality.
-To be specific, we demonstrate our solution with Gemini Ultra and Amazon product review 5-core dataset~\footnote{\url{https://nijianmo.github.io/amazon/index.html}}\cite{Ni2019}.
-We detail our end-to-end solution in the following.
+Moreover, we use LLMs as auto-raters to assess the generations from multiple aspects and further improve data quality.
+Specifically, we demonstrate the effectiveness of our solution on the Amazon product review dataset \cite{Ni2019} employing a diverse range of LLMs.
+These include two commercial models, Gemini Ultra~\cite{team2023gemini} and GPT-4 Turbo~\cite{openai2023gpt4}, as well as an open-source LLM Gemma-7B~\cite{gemmateam2024}.
+We detail our end-to-end solution below.